dataq-instruments/Matlab-Example/README.md

  1. If your device is DI-188, skip this, it is already in CDC mode

  2. Connect the device to computer

+ 3. If the device blinks yellow, skip the rest, it is already in CDC mode

  2. Once you see the blinking green light blinking, immediately push and hold the button